International Olive Council

 The International Olive Council (IOC) (formerly the International Olive Oil Council (IOOC)) is an intergovernmental organization of states that produce olives or products derived from olives, such as olive oil.

-The organization's members account for more than 98% of global olive production.
+The organization's members account for over 94% of global olive oil production.

 The IOC's headquarters are in Madrid, Spain.

 History

 The IOOC had its genesis in the International Agreement on Olive Oil, which was concluded in Geneva on 17 October 1955.
 After this treaty was amended and the amended version came into force, the IOOC was established under this treaty in 1959, with headquarters in Madrid.
 This first agreement remained in force until 1963, when a second agreement was negotiated.
 The organisation was governed by the following agreements during the time spans indicated: